-Our Governance Framework is made up of a Code of Conduct as well as many systems, policies, procedures and operations.
-The key features are:-
+Our Governance Framework is made up of a Corporate Plan as well as many systems, policies, procedures and operations.
+The key features are:

-Our Corporate Plan.
-This is our main strategic document providing a framework for the delivery of our services and providing context for all the other strategies and plans that we have.
+Our Corporate Plan - This is our main strategic document providing a framework for the delivery of our services and providing context for all the other strategies and plans that we have.
 The Corporate Plan for 2012-2016 is published and is available on the Council's website.
+Following the 2015 District Council elections an updated Corporate Plan which continues with the same overall direction of travel is being developed for the period 2015 to 2019.

-The following strategic priorities have been identified:-
+The following strategic priorities have been identified in the 2012-2016 Corporate Plan:

-- Enabling and supporting growth of the economy and opportunity for investment and jobs - Facilitating strong communities with a sense of place and identity - Serving our communities effectively

-An effective and efficient Council
+- Enabling and supporting growth of the economy and opportunity for investment and jobs - Facilitating strong communities with a sense of place and identity - Serving our communities effectively - An effective and efficient Council

-Service Plans.
-We have service plans in place supporting the aims of the Corporate Plan which include performance indicators that are used to measure our achievements.
+Service/Business Plans - We have service plans in place supporting the aims of the Corporate Plan which include performance indicators that are used to measure our achievements.
 Copies of our performance report are available on our website.

-Our Constitution.
-Our Constitution details how we operate, how decisions are made and the procedures, which are to be followed.
+Our Constitution - Our Constitution details how we operate, how decisions are made and the procedures, which are to be followed.
 It also ensures that we work in an efficient and transparent way and that we are accountable to local people.

-The Executive.
-The Executive are responsible for most decisions and is made up of the Leader and a Cabinet.
+The Executive - The Executive are responsible for most decisions and is made up of the Leader and a Cabinet.
 Major decisions to be taken are published in advance in the Executive's Forward Plan, and will generally be discussed in a meeting open to the public.
 All decisions must be in line with our overall policies and budget.
 Any decisions the Executive wishes to take outside the budget or policy framework must be referred to Council as a whole to decide.

-Corporate Management Team.
-The Corporate Management Team comprises the Chief Executive (and Head of Paid Service) with responsibility for Regeneration and Development, Director of Governance and Monitoring Officer, Director of Finance, Housing and Community and S151 Officer and Director of Environment and Corporate Assets.
+Corporate Management Team - The Corporate Management Team comprises the Chief Executive (and Head of Paid Service) with responsibility for Regeneration and Development, Director of Governance and Monitoring Officer, Director of Finance, Housing and Community and S151 Officer and Director of Environment and Corporate Assets.

-Members of Corporate Management_Team have a responsibility for the day to day running of each Division of the Council.
+Members of Corporate Management\Team have a responsibility for the day to day running of each Division of the Council.
 They must regularly assess their division's assurance arrangements and provide the Council with the opportunity to keep check on the adequacy of its overall arrangements.

-Governance Committee.
-The six appointed members of the Council provide independent assurance of the adequacy of the risk management framework and the associated control environment together with independent review of the Council's financial and non-financial performance to the extent that it affects the Council's exposure to risk and weakens the control environment.
+Governance Committee - The six appointed members of the Council provide independent assurance of the adequacy of the risk management framework and the associated control environment together with independent review of the Council's financial and non-financial performance to the extent that it affects the Council's exposure to risk and weakens the control environment.
 The Committee also oversees the financial reporting process by considering the final Statement of Accounts.
 The Chairman provides an Annual Report of the Governance Committee to the Annual Council Meeting

-Overview and Scrutiny.
-There are two overview and scrutiny committees who support and monitor the work of the Executive.
+Overview and Scrutiny - There are two overview and scrutiny committees who support and monitor the work of the Executive.
 A "call-in" procedure or addition to the work programme allows scrutiny to review Executive decisions before they are implemented, thus presenting challenge and the opportunity for a decision to be reconsidered.
-The Monitoring Officer provides an Annual Report of the Scrutiny Committee to the Annual Council Meeting.
+The Monitoring Officer provides an Annual Report of the Scrutiny Committees to the Annual Council Meeting.

-Standards.
-The standards of conduct and personal behaviour expected of our members and our officers, our partners and the community are defined in codes of conduct and protocols.
+Standards - The standards of conduct and personal behaviour expected of our members and our officers, our partners and the community are defined in codes of conduct and protocols.
 These include: